Skip to content

 Buffer is better for creators and small businesses, but bigger orgs will prefer Hootsuite

 All businesses, from solopreneurs to large organizations, are on social media—but not all of them have the same needs.
-If you're just starting and need something simple to schedule your posts, Buffer is the better (and more affordable) choice.
+If you're just starting and need something simple to schedule your posts and manage your social media engagement, Buffer is the better (and the far more affordable) choice.
 But if you're running a high-profile social media account, Hootsuite's features are far more powerful.

 I'll start with analytics.
-You get all the basic personalized data on Buffer: engagement, best times to post, best type of posts, paid posts analysis, metric insights, and post performance.
+You get all the basic personalized data on Buffer: engagement, best times to post, best type of posts, audience demographics, UTM insights, and post performance.
 You can even make customized, branded reports by adding your social media campaign details.
+Note that these analytics are only available in the paid plans.
+You get a basic 30-day history of engagement on your individual posts in the free plan.

 Hootsuite also has Benchmarking reports.
-It calculates how your posts are performing based on your industry—excellent for tracking whether you're meeting your niche's standards.
+It calculates how your posts are performing based on your industry and business size—excellent for tracking whether you're meeting your niche's standards.
 This feature can also aid in determining if you're shadowbanned from any social media platform.

 The industry categories in Hootsuite are quite broad.
 For example, I'd want to post in the "marketing" industry, but that isn't an option in Hootsuite—the closest I could find was "technology."
 You probably won't fit any category if your business is in a small industry or if you're a sole creator—which goes to show Hootsuite is only for the big players.

 You can also add multiple competitors' social media accounts and track how your social media growth is stacking up against theirs.
-This feature could be immensely helpful in tracking your competitors' actions, though you only get two social media competitors for reporting in the Professional and Team plan (Enterprise users can add up to 20).
+This feature could be immensely helpful in tracking your competitors' actions, though it's only available for Facebook Pages, X accounts, and Instagram Business accounts, and you only get the option to add two competitors (unless you're in the Enterprise plan).

-Buffer is suitable for large teams, while Hootsuite is made for complex teams
+Buffer is suitable for teams, but Hootsuite is made for complex teams

-Buffer's Team and Agency plans let you add unlimited users to your account.
+Buffer's Team plan lets you add unlimited users to your account.
 You can invite as many teammates, freelancers, and clients as you want at no extra cost.
 This is perfect for large teams or social media managers managing multiple clients, freelancers, and employees simultaneously.
 And the permission settings are straightforward: someone can either have admin access, full access, or approval-required access.

 Both full and approval-required access teammates can only view metrics; they can't create custom reports or even view specific campaigns.
 Someone with approval-required access also can't respond to comments from Buffer.
 This is a bit of a bummer because if you're a small business owner, you might need freelancers to create custom reports or respond to comments for you without giving them admin-level access.
 Picking which features a teammate can access and can't just isn't customizable in Buffer.

 On Hootsuite, the limitation is on the number of users.
 Even their Enterprise plan allows you to add only up to five users—you'll have to pay for anyone beyond that.
 But the area where Hootsuite wins is complex team management.
-Instead of full-or-nothing access, it has layers of permissions at the organization, team, and social channel levels.
+Instead of full-or-nothing access, it has layers of permissions:

 Buffer is easier to use, but Hootsuite is more feature-rich

-One of the most striking differences between Buffer and Hootsuite is their interface.
+One of the most striking differences between Buffer and Hootsuite is their interfaces.
 Buffer is just easy.
 Hootsuite, in comparison, has a steep learning curve.

 Buffer has a sleek, minimalist dashboard providing details of all the scheduled posts.
 It's simple to navigate, and anyone can get the hang of the platform with minimal hand-holding.

 Hootsuite, on the other hand, has a feature-rich overview homepage, but it's cluttered and hard to suss out.
-I had trouble connecting my Twitter account to it.
-I encountered errors like, "can't find any data for this date range" and had to refresh multiple times.
-Some features—like the team management—made me reminisce about the interface of the early days of the internet.
-Other features—like inbox—were so complicated that I had to watch a couple of videos to understand how to navigate it.
+I broke a sweat just trying to connect my social accounts to it.
+I encountered errors like "the account is already logged in" and had to refresh multiple times.
+Some features—like team management—looked like they were built on Internet Explorer.
+Other features—like the inbox—were so complicated that I had to watch a couple of videos to understand how to navigate them.
 It makes sense, given how many more features it offers, but it definitely makes it a rougher experience.
 If you want to become a Hootsuite power user, it'll take some time and training.

 To a certain extent, it's unfair to even compare the dashboard experience since the features on offer are so different—but it's still worth thinking about if simplicity is important for you.